SheetJS/sheetjs/README.md

 # xlsx

-Currently a parser for XLSX and XLSM files.
-Cleanroom implementation from the ISO 29500  Office Open XML specifications and related documents.
+Currently a parser for XLSX/XLSM/XLSB files.
+Cleanroom implementation from the ISO 29500  Office Open XML specifications, [MS-XLSB], and related documents.

 ## Installation